 - -q Disable (or quell) output of the progress bar while reading or writing to the device.
 Specify it a second time for even quieter operation. - -s, -u These options used to control the obsolete "safemode" feature which is no longer present.
-They are silently ignored for backwards compatibility. - -t Tells AVRDUDE to enter the interactive "terminal" mode instead of up- or downloading files.
-See below for a detailed description of the terminal mode.

--U memtype:op:filename[:format]
+They are silently ignored for backwards compatibility. - -T cmd Run terminal line cmd when it is its turn in relation to other -t interactive terminals, -T terminal commands and -U memory operations.
+Except for the simplest of terminal commands the argument cmd will most likely need to be set in quotes, see your OS shell manual for details.
+See below for a detailed description of all terminal commands. - -t Tells AVRDUDE to run an interactive terminal when it is its turn in relation to other -t interactive terminals, -T terminal commands and -U memory operations. - -U memory:op:filename[:format]

-Perform a memory operation.
-Multiple -U options can be specified in order to operate on multiple memories on the same command-line invocation.
-The memtype field specifies the memory type to operate on.
-Use the -v option on the command line or the part command from terminal mode to display all the memory types supported by a particular device.
-Typically, a device's memory configuration at least contains the memory types flash and eeprom.
-All memory types currently known are:
+Perform a memory operation when it is its turn in relation to other -t interactive terminals, -T terminal commands and -U memory operations.
+The memory field specifies the memory type to operate on.
+Use the -T part option on the command line or the part command in the interactive terminal to display all the memory types supported by a particular device.